YahooArchive/coname/server/readme.md

 	}

 In the implementation, this busy-loop is turned into a non-blocking state machine by tracking changes to all inputs using channels.
-TODO: it would be nice if we could refactor this out from the rest of `run`.
+This implementation pattern is known as "sensitivity list" (in Verilog, for example) and is used for all proposals that need to be retried (most do!).

 A key-value database is used for local storage, its key space is split into tables based on the first byte of the key as specified in `tables.go`.
 Big-endian unsigned integers are used to preserve sorting order for range traversals and cache locality.

-The database interface also serves as a testing output until the real output paths of the keyserver are implemented, and possibly after than (we really care that database writes happen before network requests, for example).
+The database interface also serves as a testing output  (we really care that database writes happen before network requests, for example).